Suffragan bishop: Provincial episcopal visitors

 Suffragan bishops in the Church of England who have oversight of parishes and clergy that reject the ministry of priests who are women, usually across a whole province, are known as provincial episcopal visitors (PEVs) (or "flying bishops").
 This concession was made in 1992 following the General Synod's vote to ordain women to the priesthood.
-The first PEV was John Gaisford, Bishop of Beverley, who was consecrated on 7 March 1994.
+The first PEV was John Gaisford, bishop of Beverley, who was consecrated on 7 March 1994.

 Wales

 An early example of a suffragan can be seen in Wales is Penrydd, established in 1537, when the Welsh dioceses were still within the Church of England.
-The Bishop of Swansea was a suffragan in the Diocese of St David's from 1890 till the erection of the diocese in 1923.
+The Bishop of Swansea was a suffragan in the Diocese of St Davids from 1890 till the erection of the Diocese of Swansea and Brecon in 1923.
 Since disestablishment, Thomas Lloyd was suffragan Bishop of Maenan in the Diocese of St Asaph, when the bishop diocesan was also Archbishop of Wales.